 It’s now officially February, which means it is also officially Black History Month, which means I get to post about some of my favorite stories of notable figures in black history that let their dreams guide them towards success… and freedom!

 Jimi Hendrix- Legendary guitarist Jimi Hendrix (and one of my all time favorite musicians) once said in a 1969 interview with Musical Express, “I dream a lot and I put a lot of my dreams down as songs.
 I wrote one called ‘First Around the Corner’ and another called ‘The Purple Haze’, which was all about a dream I had that I was walking under the sea.”
 He also claims his song “Angel” was inspired by a dream where his mother came down from heaven to take him with her.
-It was only a few months later that his mother did come take him with her to heaven on September 18, 1970.
+Eerily, it was only a few months later that Jimi left us and joined his mother in heaven on September 18, 1970.

 Harriet Tubman – When Harriet was about 12, she stepped in the path of a white owner who had hurled a lead weight at a fleeing slave.
 It hit her in the forehead and split open her skull.
 Miraculously, she survived the trauma, though she was to suffer from severe headaches and unexpected sleeping fits for the rest of her life, during which she often had visions, premonitions and dreams that established her as a strong psychic force to be reckoned with.
 Harriet Tubman eventually became a spiritual shamanic symbol for her people, and during her days with the Underground Railroad, was known by the name of Moses.